 The Vice Chairwoman recognized EMS Director Sam Allen to accept the proclamation recognizing May 19-25, 2024 as Emergency Management Services Week in Dougherty County.
 Some of the individuals from A shift were present.
-Mr. Allen shared that our EMS Department has served Dougherty County for 52 years and that this is the 50th anniversary of the National EMS Week.
+Mr. Allen shared that he has served Dougherty County for 52 years.
+This was the 50th anniversary of the National EMS

+Week.
 The new critical care licensing for the state of Georgia and some plans with community partners were shared.
 EMS staff were recognized by the Board for their leadership and responsiveness.
 Mr. Brooks shared that he was working with the City of Albany to obtain a certified 911 center and have the County involved more in the forefront with emergency discussions.
 The proclamation reads as follows: